 Meal planning lets you be more creative which translates into better nutrition pit stops you enjoy better!
 There are so many things you can do with just a few ingredients – let your stomach be your guide, and try some new combinations.

-Meal Planning is efficient, reduces your stress of “what to have”, and can help you budget better.
-Eating food prepared from home helps to avoid highly processed/refined seed oils, refined carbohydrates, added fats and sodium, and to increase fiber intake.
+Meal Planning is efficient, reduces your stress about “what to have”, and can help you budget better.
+Eating food prepared from home helps to avoid highly processed/refined seed oils, refined carbohydrates, added fats, and sodium, and to increase fiber intake.

 “If you’re trying to improve your eating habits, a simple adjustment to your environment can have a big impact!
 If you have to go out to fulfill your cravings for chips or ice cream, you’re more likely to think it through than if those items are readily available for you in your pantry.
 Having a well-stocked pantry can also have the effect of less takeout and fast food, because you have items on hand to put together a better meal.” – Lauren Larson, MS, RDN